raml-org/raml-spec/versions/raml-10/raml-10.md

   Number3: [ Number1, Number2]
 ```

-Whereas using the same example and only change the maximum value of type `Number2` from 10 to 2 would result into an invalid type `Number3`.
+Whereas using the same example and only changing the maximum value of type `Number2` from 10 to 2 would result in an invalid type `Number3`.

 ```yaml
 types: